sorgerlab/indra/README.md

 However, releases will usually be behind the latest code available in this repository.

 INDRA depends on a few standard Python packages.
-These packages are installed by either setup method (using pip or running setup.py install).
+These packages are installed by pip during setup.
-For certain modules and use cases, other dependencies may be needed, which are described in detail in the [documentation](http://indra.readthedocs.io/en/latest/installation.html).
+For certain modules and use cases, other "extra" dependencies may be needed, which are described in detail in the [documentation](http://indra.readthedocs.io/en/latest/installation.html).